 But that’s not what the dog food manufacturers mean by “grain-free.”
 The term “grain-free” is marketing hype.
 Pet food manufacturers don’t really want to eliminate grain and carbs from the canine diet.

 They don’t intend to sell you a diet like your dog’s ancestors ate in the wild.
 They want you to buy a bag of kibble filled with a new collection of starches and carbohydrates.
-So what does “grain-free” really mean when it comes to kibble, and is it good or bad for your dog?
+So what does “grain-free” really mean when it comes to kibble, and is grain-free bad for dogs?

 What Is Grain-Free Dog Food?